 Recognizing that the vast majority of missing person incidents are initially reported to law enforcement, the Plan maintains that law enforcement should be the lead discipline in missing person search management.
 Further, overall command of a missing person search shall remain with the local law enforcement agency.

 Upon request by a local police department, the Massachusetts State Police will respond and will activate all necessary available resources.
 These resources include civilian search and rescuers, culled from a newly created Civilian Resource List.

 Civilian Resource List

-In order to best ensure the fitness and integrity of the civilians who respond to a missing person scene, all civilians who wish to be placed on this list will also be required to submit to background checks on a yearly basis; submit proof, on an annual basis, of a physical examination; and agree to abide by all rules and regulations concerning their conduct during the course of the operation.
+In order to best ensure the integrity of the civilians who respond to a missing person scene, all civilians who wish to be placed on this list will be required to submit to a background check and agree to abide by all rules and regulations concerning their conduct during the course of the operation.

 Untrained Civilian Searchers

 The Plan also has protocols for dealing with untrained searchers.
 These are the civilians, usually family members and neighbors, who have no specific training.
 The majority of these volunteers are highly motivated.
 However, it is this type of searcher that can pose a risk to themselves, the missing individual and to the integrity of the search as a whole.
 Accordingly, this searcher must be managed in a specific manner as set forth by the Plan's protocols.